 But then one can’t deny, content wise any day the earlier two shows are far better to the urban audience than the upcoming ones.
-But to rural viewers – extra marital affairs, fast speed metro centric life, complicated love affairs aren’t really something to connect to.
+But to rural viewers – extra marital affairs, fast speed metro centric life, complicated relationships or work life aren’t really something to connect to.

 Digital viewers may blame Bepannaah’s always changing time slot for less TRPs.
 But broadcasters would say that the time slot for the same kept changing because of its fluctuating numbers.

 Star Plus, Zee TV, Colors And Sony Entertainment Television are the major players in the Hindi GEC arena with Sony being the least TRP gainer for its daily soaps but soars high everytime Indian Idol or Kaun Banega Crorepati is on air.

 But in case of the other 3 GECs, the daily soaps are important.
 In each of these channels, during prime time, the ad rates easily go up to a comfortable 6 digit number and more for a 10 to 30 seconds ad depending on time band, slot, ad length, package signed for, available discounts, format or type of ad (aston, video etc) and the ratings of the show.

 How Much Twitter Popularity, Trending, Online Petitions Help Shows With Online Popularity?